Bartozzz/bartozzz.github.io/content/blog/2019-01-05-creating-offline-first-vue-apps/index.md

 </template>
 ```

-Instead of dealing with adding and removing event listeners for `beforeinstallpromptevent` manually, we can use [`vue-pwa-install`](https://git.milosolutions.com/blaniewski/vue-pwa-install) plugin which I wrote for this article.
+Instead of dealing with adding and removing event listeners for the `beforeinstallprompt` event manually, we can use the [`vue-pwa-install`](https://github.com/Bartozzz/vue-pwa-install) plugin which I wrote for this article.
 It will emit a `canInstall` in the root event bus – what you need to do is listen for this particular event in one of your components.
-First, let's install the `vue-pwa-install` plugin with the following command:
+First, let’s install the `vue-pwa-install` plugin with the following command:

 ```bash
 $ npm install --save vue-pwa-install